 - Lid handles can get hot

-The T-fal Stainless Steel 12-Piece Cookware Set is a great value and perfect for everyday cooking.
+The T-fal Stainless Steel 12-Piece Cookware Set (Model E469SC) is a great value and perfect for everyday cooking.
 With a temperature rating of 500°F (lids to 350°F), this set is perfect for the oven or finishing up a dish under the broiler.
 This collection includes 3 saucepans with lids (1 ½ and 2 ½, and 3 qt.), a dutch oven with lid (6 qt.) with a 3 qt steamer insert, and 3 fry pans (8, 10, and 12 inches).